Nicholashuber/AutoPR/autopr/actions/utils/README.md

 <!-- Living README Summary -->
 ## 🌳 Living Summary

-This folder contains two files.
-The `__init__.py` file is empty.
-The `prompt_context.py` file is a Python module that handles prompt context and configuration transformation.
-It defines classes and functions related to prompt context entries, prompt context, and prompt context configuration.
-The file also includes utility functions for calculating string lengths and imports external libraries.
-Overall, this folder is part of a larger codebase and is responsible for managing prompt context and its configuration.
+This folder contains a file called `prompt_context.py` which implements a prompt context model and its configuration representation.
+The purpose of this file is to provide a structured representation of prompt context and its configuration for use in an automated prompt generation system.
+The file includes classes for mapping context variables, transforming configurations, and utility functions for string manipulation.

 ### `__init__.py`

-📄 The file is empty.
+📄 This file is empty.

 ### `prompt_context.py`

-📄 This file contains a Python module with several classes and functions.
+📄 This file contains the implementation of a prompt context model and its configuration representation.
-🔍 It appears to be related to prompt context handling and configuration transformation.
+🔢 The `PromptContext` class represents a dictionary mapping heading strings to context variable values.
-🔧 The file defines classes for prompt context entries, prompt context, and prompt context configuration.
+🔤 It overrides the `__str__` method to format the context in a prompt-friendly way.
-🖋️ The prompt context classes provide methods for formatting the context as a string and resolving template strings.
+📝 The `PromptContextInConfig` class represents the configuration representation of the prompt context.
-📝 The prompt context configuration classes define different types of declarations for prompt context variables.
+📝 It contains subclasses for different types of variable declarations in the context.
-⚙️ The file also includes a method for transforming the prompt context configuration into a prompt context object.
+🔄 The `PromptContextInConfig` class also provides a transformation method to convert the configuration into an instance of `PromptContext`.
-🔢 There are some utility functions for calculating the token length of a string.
+✨ The `PromptContextEntry` class represents a single entry in the context heading dictionary.
-🔀 The file imports various modules and types from external libraries.
+📚 The file also includes some utility functions related to string token length and template rendering.
-📚 The file includes type hints and annotations for better code readability.
+🔒 The models in the file are defined using the Pydantic library for data validation and parsing.
-💡 Overall, this file is part of a larger codebase and is responsible for managing prompt context and its configuration.
+🔧 The purpose of this file is to provide a structured representation of prompt context and its configuration for use in an automated prompt generation system.

 <!-- Living README Summary -->